treehouses/treehouses.github.io/pages/blog/20200110-androidstudiosetup.md

 ## Run into problems?

  * Google your errors and post them in [Gitter](https://treehouses.io/#!pages/chat.md) if you need help.
- * You might need to reinstall Java/JRE or Android Studio to fix your problem.
+ * You might need to reinstall Android Studio to fix your problem.
- * Make sure Java is in your [system environment variables](https://en.wikipedia.org/wiki/PATH_%28variable%29) for your system.
-[See here](https://docs.oracle.com/goldengate/1212/gg-winux/GDRAD/java.htm#BGBBABJA).